cxr00/cxr/cxr/sociomathematics/readme/clq.md

 Reduction is sociomathematical deconvolution.
 It is a left-unital magmoid whose identity is `Z`.
 In code it is described by `Clq.__metic__(a, b, False)`.
 The divisor is used in the following way:

-* For each role-function pair RF in the divisor, find the role-function pair RF2 whose function is equal to the role of RF;
+* For each role-function pair RF in the divisor, find the role-function pair RF2 whose function is equal to the function of RF;
-* Remove RF2 from the string;
+* Remove RF from the string;
-* Find the string RF3 whose function matches the function of RF, and change that function to the role of RF (F -> R)
+* Find the pair RF3 whose function matches the function of RF, and change it to the role of RF2

 ```python
 a = Clq("0231d")     # __00311223